kpc333/hw00/README.md

 The `md` extention on this file suggests it is in the Markdown format.
 You don't have to style the file using Markdown (you can just write plain text for now), but you are encourage to learn the Markdown syntax as this is the "standard" format for README files (and other documentation hosted in version control systems like GitHub, BitBucket and the like).
 Here's a [cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) specific to GitHub that may be used to help with the Markdown syntax.

 What should be written?
-Your instructor would like to know more about you; what's your background, what's your major, why did you pick your major etc. Your instructor also likes to be humored, so tell him something funny.
-None of this has to be real; it's up to you as to what you want to say here.
+Your instructor would like to know more about you; what's your background, what's your major, why did you pick your major etc. Your instructor also likes to be humored, so tell him something funny. _None of this has to be real_; it's up to you as to what you want to say here.
 You could also tell him things you like (music, football, etc.).
 It is rumored that he gives bonus points for anything positive said about the Buffalo Bills.
 This can be as long (or as short) as you desire; it could be as close or as far as possible from reality.
-The content is not important; it's the skill of adding a new file to your repository.
+The content is not important; it's more about gaining the skill of adding a new file to your repository.

 When you're all done, _save_ your changes, _add_ and _commit_ them under revision control: